signum-network/CIPs/SIP/sip-45.md

 The contract checks whether the transaction has transferred a **stakingToken**.
 If this is the case, the contract checks whether the lockup period has expired, sends back the same amount of **pledgeToken** and burns the received **stakingToken**.

-If the contract has set a **lockPeriodInMinutes** and no map entry for the sender address was found, a new map entry will be set, and the **stakingToken** will be sent back to the sender.
+If the contract has set a **lockPeriodInMinutes** and no map entry for the sender address was found, a new map entry will be set, and the **stakingToken** will be sent back to the sender, otherwise the

 ```java
             quantityCheck = tx.getAmount(stakingToken);
             if(quantityCheck > ZERO){
                 lockUpCheck=getMapValue(FOUR,tx.getSenderAddress().getId());
                 if (lockUpCheck > ZERO){